 Can you make dua against an unjust person?

 In Islam, it is permissible for the oppressed person to ask Allah for justice.
-However, the believer should avoid exceeding the limits or asking for an unjust punishment.
-The supplication should remain balanced, sincere and consistent with justice.
+However, the believer should avoid overstepping limits or asking for an unjust punishment.
+The supplication should remain measured, sincere and in line with justice.

-It is better to ask Allah to make the truth appear, to protect from harm, to restore one’s rights and to grant a way out.
-In some cases, asking Allah to guide the unjust person may also reflect great nobility of character.
+It is better to ask Allah to make the truth appear, protect from harm, restore one’s rights and grant a way out.
+In some cases, asking Allah to guide the unjust person can also be a sign of noble character.

-A Muslim should not turn supplication into permanent hatred.
-The goal is to seek justice while protecting the heart from excessive resentment.
+A Muslim should not allow their supplication to become permanent hatred.
+They should seek justice while protecting their heart from excessive resentment.

 Mistakes to avoid when making the dua of the oppressed

-Certain mistakes can weaken the quality of one’s supplication:
+Certain mistakes can weaken the quality of the supplication:

-• responding to injustice with an even greater injustice.
+- responding to injustice with a greater injustice.

 The dua of the oppressed should therefore be made with sincerity, restraint and trust in Allah.

-You may also read these related supplications about justice, protection, forgiveness and hardship:
+You can also read these supplications related to justice, protection, forgiveness and trials:

 Learn to understand duas in Arabic

-Reading a supplication in transliteration can help at the beginning, but learning Arabic allows you to better understand the meaning of duas, Quranic verses and prophetic words.
-It also helps you recite with more attention and presence of heart.
+Reading a supplication in transliteration can help at the beginning, especially if you cannot yet read Arabic.
+But learning Arabic allows you to better understand the meaning of duas, Quranic verses and prophetic words.
+It also helps you recite with more attention, accuracy and presence of heart.

 FAQ about the dua of the oppressed